Speak to a MobileCorp Representative

 06 Nov 2023

-Stranded in the Outback or any of the many places across regional and remote Australia without cellular coverage, and Apple's Emergency SOS Satellite calling could be a lifesaver.
+If you are stranded in the Outback or any of the many places across regional and remote Australia without cellular coverage, Apple's Emergency SOS Satellite calling could be a lifesaver.

 Apple's Emergency SOS via Satellite was launched in the US and Canada in November 2022, and extended to Australia and New Zealand in May 2023.

-Since its inception, it has already helped save lives in the 12 countries where it is available including:
+Since its inception, it has already saved lives in 12 countries, including:

 West Coast Air Rescue Helicopter, New Zealand

-Three university students trapped in freezing waters in the canyons of the San Rafael Swell Recreation area in Utah were rescued after using the SOS satellite feature to call for help.
-One of the students, Jeremy Mumford, explained: “The canyon was about 500 feet deep of sheer, rock walls but about every 20 minutes a satellite would line up where we were in the canyon and, by holding the phone up, we could get a signal where we could text 911 to Emery County.”
+Three university students trapped in freezing waters, in the canyons of the San Rafael recreation area, were rescued after using the SOS satellite feature to call for help.
+One of the students, Jeremy Mumford, explained: “The canyon was about 500ft deep with sheer rock walls, but about every 20 minutes a satellite would line up with where we were in the canyon and, by holding the phone up, we could get a signal where we could text 911 to Emery County.”
 Hypothermic shock had set in by the time a responding helicopter was able to winch the students to safety, likely saving their lives.

 Five members of a family were trapped in a van during the Maui wildfires.
 According to Michael J. Miraflor's post on X the wildfires "abruptly ignited in their vicinity."
-Fortunately, one individual among the van's occupants had an iPhone 14, which proved key to their successful rescue from the raging fire.
-"No cell service, so Apple Emergency SOS was the only way they could get in contact with first responders," he wrote.
-"Literally saved their lives."
+Fortunately, one individual among the van's occupants had an iPhone 14.
+"No cell service, so Apple Emergency SOS was the only way they could get in contact with first responders.
+It literally saved their lives," he wrote.

 Hawaii Maui wildfires death tollVehicles caught in Maui wildfires, Hawaii

-Juana Reyes fell when a trail collapsed beneath her in the Los Angeles National Forest resulting in a broken leg.
+Juana Reyes fell when a trail collapsed beneath her in the Los Angeles National Forest resulting in a broken ankle.
 "All I can remember was yelling, 'My foot,' and trying to get up, but I couldn't.
-The pain was just so unbearable.
-Panicked, the group began working to call for help only to realise their cell phones were out of range.
-Thankfully one hiker had an iPhone 14 and was able to activate the SOS function and a helicopter was sent to the rescue.
+The pain was just so unbearable."
+The group Reyes was with decided to call for help, only to realise their cell phones were out of range.
+Thankfully one hiker had an iPhone 14 and was able to activate the SOS via Satellite function and a helicopter was sent to the rescue.
 "It was definitely a lifesaver and worth every investment.
-It was my saving grace."
+It was my saving grace," said Reyes pictured below with the phone and her rescuers.

 Juana Reyes with rescuers including Mike Leum from LA County Sheriff's Office

-A 38-year-old woman was hiking in the Mary Jane Canyon with her dog when flash flooding occurred at around 7:22 PM.
-The woman reported hearing the flood waters coming and desperately tried to reach higher ground.
-However, she and her dog got swept away by the raging waters, traveling 150-200 feet down the canyon gorge before reaching a sand bank.
-Realising the imminent danger, the woman quickly activated her iPhone’s Emergency SOS feature, which was received as a GPS location but without details about her emergency situation.
+A 38-year-old woman was hiking in the Mary Jane Canyon with her dog when flash flooding occurred.
+The woman tried to reach higher ground, however, she and her dog were swept about 150-200ft (50 metres) down the canyon gorge by raging waters before reaching a sand bank.
+Stranded on the bank the woman quickly activated her iPhone’s Emergency SOS feature, which was received as a GPS location but without details about her emergency situation.

 Rescuers deployed a search team on foot and a helicopter to scan the canyon.
 The helicopter crew spotted the woman’s dog about two miles downstream from the coordinates sent by the SOS message.
-However, they were unable to land in the treacherous canyon terrain.
-After using the dog’s location to pinpoint the woman’s position, rescuers finally reached her at 9:25 PM, about 1.5 miles from the trailhead.
-Covered head to toe in mud and missing her shoes, she told rescuers she believed her SOS text had failed to send, so she began making her way out of the canyon on her own.
+Although unable to land in the treacherous canyon terrain, they were able to guide rescuers on the ground.
+When found, the woman was covered head to toe in mud and missing her shoes.
+She told rescuers she believed her SOS text had failed to send, so she began making her way out of the canyon on her own.

 Mary Jane Slot Canyon offers hidden waterfall | KSL.comMary Jane Canyon, Moab, Utah